Fabien Galthié: Coaching career

-Galthié became the coach of Stade Français in 2004 after head coach Nick Mallet departed the Paris club.
+Galthié became the coach of Stade Français in 2004 after head coach Nick Mallett departed the Paris club.
 Galthié was contacted by Max Guazzini to take up the coaching job.
 In the first season, Stade Français made it to the final of both the Top 14 and Heineken Cup finals, but were beaten by Biarritz Olympique and Toulouse respectively.
 The following season Stade Français were beaten by Toulouse in the Top 14 semi-final, and they were knocked out of the Heineken Cup by Leicester.
 He eventually won the Top 14 by beating Clermont 23–18 in 2007.
 He left Stade Français in 2008.

 He became a TV pundit with the French public national channel France 2 and private radio Europe 1.
 He joined the Argentina coaching staff during their end-of-the-year tour of Europe in November and December 2008.

 Galthié signed a three-year coaching contract with Montpellier in 2010.
 Galthié led Montpellier to a Top 14 final in his first year.
 His stint as coach came to an abrupt end at the end of 2014 due to poor relations with the President of Montpellier Rugby Club.
 In 2017–2018 he coached Toulon.